 Some info on how we test and match 5654W tubes at Riverstone Audio.

 We have tested thousands of the 5654 and 6AK5 family of tubes and have established an internal test protocol for these tubes that allows us to identify the best 5654W tubes for hi-fidelity audio use.
-We currently (as of May 2017) have over 75,000 NOS 5654W vacuum tubes in our inventory.
+We currently have over 200,000 NOS 5654W vacuum tubes in our inventory.
 With this large inventory, we can be very particular about the tubes we select for use in our high quality matched sets.